Blog

 How does your product or service take away the "pain" of businesses in your target niche?
 Are you saving them time?
 Does your business offer a more convenient service?
 Are you providing trust and confidence?

 At the Richmond Marketing Consultancy, our clients are often time-strapped - and lack the available resources to roll-out a systematic 12 month marketing plan.
-Our Outsourced Marketing Director service is designed to implement the agreed plan, to a high standard, with the minimum of fuss - giving our clients peace of mind and saving them time and hassle.
+Our Fractional or Outsourced Marketing Director service is designed to implement the agreed plan, to a high standard, with the minimum of fuss - giving our clients peace of mind and saving them time and hassle.

 Communicating with your target market